ErinCGallagher/reactive-arcade-game/README.md

 - The workspace file with RxCocoa & RxSwift installed
 - <code>ReactiveArcadePlayground</code> exists within this workspace and that is required for RxSwift playground support

+## Branching Structure

+### Master
+- Default Bracnch
+- branch with worklshop tasks 1 - 3 not completed, find <code> // TODO: </code> in the code
+- Use this branch as a starting point when working through the workshop

+### workshop-solution
+- Branch with the completed solutions to workshop tasks 1 - 3

 ## Setup
 1. Download Xcode: https://apps.apple.com/ca/app/xcode/id497799835?mt=12
     - This step could take a while, please do this before the workshop